The clock is ticking.

 Since the first contract in May 2022, the partnership has expanded to include 12.90 MW of wind and 10.98 MWp of solar capacity in operation, marking a significant step in Welspun’s renewable transition.

-This project involves replacing handmade cookstoves (i.e. traditional chulhas) with industry-manufactured durable cookstoves that burn the same firewood but with a greater efficiency, cutting smoke and fuel use.
+These projects involve replacing handmade cookstoves (i.e. traditional chulhas) with industry-manufactured durable cookstoves that burn the same firewood but with a greater efficiency, cutting smoke and fuel use.
 This results in lower indoor pollution and carbon emissions.
 Our cookstove program is engineered for adoption, integrity, and measurable impact.

 .avif)